foxcrate/nestTask/README.md

   - Use interfaces to define repository methods, promoting loose coupling and easier testing.

 - Features:
+    Auth System:
-    Real-Time Messaging:
+  - Registration and authenticate users using JWT token Real-Time Messaging:
   - Implement a Socket.IO server that allows users to connect, join rooms, and send messages.
   - Implement typing indicators to show when users are typing in a room.